nikolalsvk/blog/content/blog/deploying-and-configuring-lightouse-ci-server/index.md

 ![Railway connect a repo](./railway-connect-repo.png)

-Once clicked, we'll be taken to GitHub to setup the GitHub Railway app.
-Here, you can allow access to all repos, or just the ones you want.
+Once clicked, we'll be taken to GitHub to set up the GitHub Railway app.
+Here, you can allow access to all repos or just the ones you want.
 I selected the `lighthouse-server` GitHub repo and installed the app.

 ![Railway GitHub config](./railway-github-config.png)